Horsted Keynes Station

 This station is often featured in films and television, most recently as “Downton” in the popular Downton Abbey series.

 Horsted Keynes is the home of our award winning Carriage and Wagon department.
 This is where all our carriage restoration takes place.
-You can visit the carriage works viewing gallery and display which is accessable from platform 5.
+You can visit the carriage works viewing gallery and display which is accessible from platform 5.

 Hard surface for about 30 cars with an additional field in summer for up to 100 cars is available on site.